Dedicated to helping you look your best.

 HPV is a commonly sexually transmitted infection.
 This can cause genital warts.
 It may be one wart or a cluster of warts.
 Warts can take weeks or months to show up after you are infected with the virus.

 Although there is no cure for eczema, there are treatments available to help minimize the symptoms.
-The best way to control eczema is a combination of skin care, physician treatment and prevention.
-See a dermatologist to determine the best course of action for you.
-A dermatologist can help develop a plan that will work for you.
+The best way to control eczema is a combination of skin care, physician treatment, and prevention.
+Our dermatology team can determine the best course of action for you.
 They can even refer you to an allergist to help determine if there are certain items that you are sensitive to and are increasing the symptoms of your eczema.

 Impetigo is a highly bacterial infection that is characterized by crusted lesions and sometimes ulcers.
 These areas may often be itchy.
 Methicillin-resistant Staphylococcus aureus (MRSA) can sometimes be the cause for an impetigo breakout.
 A MRSA outbreak can appear as a pimple or a boil that sometimes drains fluid.
 Quick diagnosis by your dermatologist can treat impetigo and help prevent spreading from one athlete to another.